GitHub Agentic Workflows

 Target: "triggering" (requires issue event), "*" (any issue), or number (specific issue).

-State Reasons: completed, not_planned, reopened (default: completed).
+State Reasons: completed, not_planned, duplicate (default: completed).
+Can also be set per-item in agent output.

 Posts comments on issues, PRs, or discussions.
 Defaults to triggering item; use target: "*" for any, or number for specific items.
 When combined with create-issue, create-discussion, or create-pull-request, includes “Related Items” section.